sharmajee499/Text-Analytics-With-R/README.md

 I heavily depends on the YouTube video by Data Science Dojo: Introduction to Text Analytics in R.

-The data set link is : https://www.kaggle.com/c/nlp-getting-started The YouTube link is : https://www.youtube.com/playlist?list=PL8eNk_zTBST8olxIRFoo0YeXxEOkYdoxi
+The data set link is : https://www.kaggle.com/c/nlp-getting-started The YouTube link for DS Dojo is : https://www.youtube.com/playlist?list=PL8eNk_zTBST8olxIRFoo0YeXxEOkYdoxi

 Thank You